swcarpentry/DEPRECATED-boot-camps/3b-VersionControlRemote/Readme.md

 ### Exercise : Fork Our GitHub Repository

-While you probably already have a copy of the SWC-bootcamp repository, GitHub doesn't know about it yet.
+While you probably already have a copy of the 2012-10-lbl repository, GitHub doesn't know about it yet.
 You'll need to tell github you want to have an official fork of this repository.